 Preventive treatment after exposure

-People who have been exposed to HIV from a blood splash, needlestick, or sexual contact may reduce the chance of infection by taking antiretroviral drugs for 4 weeks.
-These drugs are more effective when they are started as soon as possible after the exposure.
-Taking two or more drugs is currently recommended.
+People who have been exposed to HIV from a blood splash, needlestick, or sexual contact may reduce the chance of infection by taking antiretroviral medications for 4 weeks.
+These medications are more effective when they are started as soon as possible after the exposure.
+Taking two or more medications is currently recommended.

 Immediately after exposure to HIV infection, what is done depends on the type of exposure:

 If skin is exposed, it is cleaned with soap and water.

 If mucous membranes are exposed, they are flushed with large amounts of water.

 The following English-language resources may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.

 Office of AIDS Research: Information from the National Institutes of Health (NIH), including a glossary of HIV-related terms and a drug database